Dricdricc/Dricdricc.github.io/index.md

 More tenured folk champion these two statements, together with "data visualization not having a seat at the table."

 **Younger respondents are more focused on software literacy**<br>
-This is in theme with their frustrations - both are very focused on the tools of the trade.
+This is in theme with their frustrations - both are very focused on the tools of the trade.<br>
+While the lack of data visualization literacy is also a main issue for them, it’s not as prevalent.

 <hr>